Tuwaiq-Cloud-Computing/Linux-users-groups-task/README.md

 ## Submission:

-After finishing the lab take screen shots of the /etc/passwd & /etc/shadow & /etc/group.
-Then save history output to a file and then upload the three pictures and the text file to the forked repo and then create a pull request.
+After finishing the lab take screen shots of the `/etc/passwd & /etc/shadow & /etc/group`.
+Then take screen shot of `history` output.
+Then upload the 4 pictures to the forked repo and then create a pull request.